logo

 • Long-reach or specialty excavators: custom setups can dig over 15m

 Selecting the wrong machine size can lead to poor performance or unnecessary costs.
-For example, the Volvo EC550EL is a powerful, large excavator, perfect for major earthworks or deep trenching, but too large and heavy for small-scale jobs like residential sewer lines.
+For example, a large excavator is powerful, perfect for major earthworks or deep trenching, but too large and heavy for small-scale jobs like residential sewer lines.
+In those cases, a mini excavator would be a better fit due to its compact size and maneuverability.

 3. Undercarriage stability and counterweight

-Machines like the Volvo EC550EL are built for deep excavation with reinforced undercarriages and heavy counterweights that ensure stability, even with long-reach arms or under full load conditions.
+Digging depth is only effective if the machine remains stable.
+Long-arm setups require heavier counterweights and reinforced undercarriage.
+Large excavators built for deep excavation come with reinforced undercarriages and heavy counterweights that ensure stability, even with long-reach arms or under full load conditions.
+You can browse large excavators on Makana built for this kind of work.

 4. Hydraulic system pressure and flow